vignedev/blender-addons/readme.md

 To use different address (eg. allow external connections) or port and different settings, check out the addon's Preferences.

 After that, you can start sending Python scripts to the TCP socket.
-All of the bytes that is sent from when the connection is opened to the time is closed is then passed to be evaluated.
+The bytes sent before the socket's closure or before reading a `NULL` byte will be evaluated, after which the `sys.stdout` is sent back to the socket with a `NULL` byte at the end.

 The server only starts running when you start it by pressing the button, otherwise it stays dormant and does nothing.